 LSAC’s need-based fee waiver

-LSAC’s need-based fee waiver is the best thing going because it includes so much, but the catch is that it is hard to qualify.
-It’s no secret that LSAC’s fees have increased over the years.
-Most 2019-20 applicants will pay $650 for the LSAT, Credential Assembly Service (CAS) registration, and their first 6 Law School Reports—plus $200 if they sit for the LSAT again, and another $45 for each additional Law School Report.
-Add to that $50-$90 in application fees charged by each law school, and the average applicant is well over $1,000 before they even see their first tuition bill.
+LSAC updated their need-based fee waiver program for the 2021-22 application cycle, but it is still the best thing going because it includes so much.
+The catch is that it is hard to qualify.
+Still, the recent changes make the criteria for qualification more transparent, and that is certainly a good thing.
+Most 2021-22 applicants will pay $395 for the LSAT and Credential Assembly Service (CAS) registration, plus $45 for each Law School Report.
+Add to that amount another $200 if they sit for the LSAT a second time and $50-$90 in application fees charged by each law school, and the average applicant is well over $1,000 before they even see their first tuition bill.

-So how do you qualify for this great fee waiver?
+So how do you qualify for these fee waivers?
 First, LSAC’s fee waiver is only available for U.S., Canadian, and Australian citizens, permanent residents, DACA recipients, and a couple of other resident categories.
 Most international applicants are excluded.

-If that is you, then you should absolutely apply for LSAC’s fee waiver.
+If think that you may qualify, then you should absolutely apply for LSAC’s fee waiver.
 If you don’t qualify, then read on, because you may still be able to apply directly to law schools for a need-based waiver of the law school’s application fee.

 Law Schools’ need-based fee waivers